benjaminoakes/moment-strftime/README.md

 ## Known Issues

-I've only developed `moment-tokens` as far as I need it right now, rather than implementing features I don't need yet.
+I've only developed `moment-strftime` as far as I need it right now, rather than implementing features I don't need yet.
 I've noticed that implementing "unused" features often leads to bugs, so the plan is to implement on an as-needed basis.

 If you run into an issue or unimplemented feature that you need, please [let me know](https://github.com/benjaminoakes/moment-strftime/issues).
 Contributions are welcome as well.